Geosynthetics: Geogrids

 Geogrids represent a rapidly growing segment within geosynthetics.
 Rather than being a woven, nonwoven or knitted textile fabric, geogrids are polymers formed into a very open, gridlike configuration, i.e., they have large apertures between individual ribs in the transverse and longitudinal directions.
 Geogrids are (a) either stretched in one, two or three directions for improved physical properties, (b) made on weaving or knitting machinery by standard textile manufacturing methods, or (c) by laser or ultrasonically bonding rods or straps together.
 There are many specific application areas; however, geogrids function almost exclusively as reinforcement materials.

 Geonets/Geospacers

 Geonets, and the related geospacers by some, constitute another specialized segment within the geosynthetics area.
 They are formed by a continuous extrusion of parallel sets of polymeric ribs at acute angles to one another.
 When the ribs are opened, relatively large apertures are formed into a netlike configuration.
 Two types are most common, either biplanar or triplanar.
 Alternatively many very different types of drainage cores are available.
-They consist of nubbed, dimpled or cuspated polymer sheets, three-dimensional networks of stiff polymer fibers in different configurations and small drainage pipes or spacers within geotextiles.
+They consist of nubbed, dimpled or cuspated polymer sheets, three-dimensional networks of stiff polymer fibers in different configurations and perforated mini-pipes or spacers within geotextiles.
 Their design function is completely within the drainage area where they are used to convey liquids or gases of all types.